Who’s the best person for my injury – a Physiotherapist or a Sports Therapist?

 Both are also able to attend courses on areas such as Acupuncture and Manipulations to contribute towards their Continuing Professional Development (CPD).

 Physiotherapy is a healthcare profession regulated by the Health and Care Professionals Council (HCPC) and you may come across the term Chartered Physiotherapist which means the individual is a full member of The Chartered Society of Physiotherapy (CSP).

 As Physiotherapy is a protected title you are unable to call yourself a Physiotherapist without having undertaken a Physiotherapy Degree.

 Sports Therapy is not part of the HCPC and nor is it a protected title.

-This is why any practitioner who have undertaken a health related course can call themselves a Sports Therapist (E.g. Massage Therapist, Acupuncturist, etc.) However, a Graduate Sports Therapist has undertaken and completed a 3 year degree minimum.
+This is why any practitioner who has undertaken a health related course can call themselves a Sports Therapist (e.g. Massage Therapist, Acupuncturist, etc.) However, a Graduate Sports Therapist has undertaken and completed a 3 year degree minimum.

 Sports Therapist do have their own Governing Body known as The Society of Sports Therapists (SST) – they ensure standards are met and that Graduate Sports Therapists are continuing with their professional development.

 Education and Training